dlab-berkeley/tableau-fundamentals/README.md

 - Drag Group to Marks (color)
 - Makes sure "Bar chart" is selected under the "Marks" drop down list.

-##Vizualization Design
+## Vizualization Design
 Vizualizations are about communication.
+To ensure that your vizualizations communicate what you want them to, think about placement, sizes, and color choices after you've decided on the type of vizualization.

 Colors
 Color choices are incredibly important in vizualizations.
 First and foremost, you want your colors to contrast or blend in order to convey meaning.
 Second, you should also think about the cultural implications of different color choices.
 Red, for example, is viewed as a "happy" color for most of the world and as an "angry" color in some, specific communities.
 White, in contrast, can mean both death or purity.